 There are a few different ways in which we determine status.
 Social status can simply be inherited, for example royalty or the child of somebody with a great deal of social status, such as the rich and famous.

 Status can also be earned by achieved success and recognition such as a rich and successful business person.

 Physical characteristics can also result in high status including looks, height, build and overall physical capabilities.

-Social skills, sense of humour the amount of friends we have, being well liked (popular) race (ethnic background), being in a relationship, being married, the house we own the car we drive and even the mobile phone that we use, to name a few.
-You get the idea!
+Social skills, intelligence, sense of humor the amount of friends we have, being well liked (popular) race (ethnic background), being in a relationship or married, the house we own, the car we drive and even the mobile phone that we use, to name a few examples of status triggers!